potassco/plasp/doc/output-format.md

 SAS feature | description
 ------------|------------
-`actionCosts` | actions have associated costs `axiomRules` | immediate actions used, which are executed as soon as the preconditions are satisfied `conditionalEffects` | some effects of an action may have additional conditions
+`actionCosts` | actions have associated costs `axiomRules` | immediate actions are used, which are executed as soon as the preconditions are satisfied `conditionalEffects` | some effects of an action may have additional conditions